adamjladine/captainmeta4/reddit/prune_bans.md

 layout: reddit
 ---

-This tool checks users in a subreddit ban list, and removes (unbans) accounts that are deleted, suspended, shadowbanned.
+This tool checks users in a subreddit ban list, and removes (unbans) accounts that are deleted, suspended, or shadowbanned.

 This process cannot be stopped once started.